m1sta/prescript/README.md

 Deep properties of an object can be extracted without fear of `cannot read property of undefined` by placing a single question mark at the end of a property list. eg. `a.b.c.d?`.
 A new `?=` operator sets variables to a value only if that variable is not currently `undefined` Eg. `myArg ?= 10`.

 ### Basic Macro / DSL support
-Macros and string template tags with user defined token delineators can be defined with the result looking like Eg. `db.add(graph :: a <-> b <-> c).
-Check [here](demo/input/example.pre.coffee) for more examples.
+Macros and string template tags can be defined with near-identical syntax.
+The former are processed at compile and inlined.
+Note the `macro`, `tag` keywords below as well as the `::` operator to provide a clear indication on the use of a macro-supported dsl.
+Integration of macros and types is being considered for the future.

 ```coffeescript
 macroExample ->